 2. Reach & Awareness Metrics

 To build a strong social media presence, it’s essential to measure how many people see your content.
 Social media marketing metrics related to reach and awareness help businesses understand their visibility and potential audience growth.
-These social media metrics indicate how well your content spreads and attracts new followers.
+By leveraging all SMO tools, businesses can accurately track these social media metrics and gain deeper insights into how well their content spreads and attracts new followers.

 2.1 Impressions